Somali Rebellion: 1982 Border War

-The Ethiopian army intended to us the Somali Salvation Democratic Front to overthrow Barre and install a friendly regime.
+The Ethiopian army intended to use the Somali Salvation Democratic Front to overthrow Barre and install a friendly regime.
 The guerrillas were trained by Ethiopian officers and during the 1982 invasion of Somalia, SSDF forces were directly integrated into much larger Ethiopian army units.
 In late June 1982, 15,000 Ethiopian army troops and thousands of SSDF rebels invaded Somalia in the Hiran and Mudug region.
 The offensives initially aimed for Galkayo in the north-east, and Beledweyne in central Somalia.
 According to Gérard Prunier, "The plan was to cut Somalia into two by driving the troops all the way to the ocean, but the plan backfired."

 In spite of losses taken four years earlier during 1978 from the Ethiopian-Cuban counter offensive during the Ogaden War, the Somali army had regrouped and the invasion led to a large increase in volunteers joining the army.
 The Ethiopian/SSDF attack had played out to Barres advantage, as his declining regime found a significant upsurge in support.
 The Ethiopian and SSDF forces never reached their objectives of Galkayo and Beledweyne, but were instead halted to a stalemate at border towns of Balanbale and Galdogob.